erinlmcguire/garminconnect_heatmaps/README.md

 # Example Files
 -------------------------------
-An example of the output heatmap is included called "atlanta_heatmap1".
+Two example of the output heatmap are included:
+  -"atlanta_heatmap1"
+  -"tucson_heatmap"